-It is still within the court's discretion, however, to determine which costs are "significant" a term that readily lends itself to myriad interpretations depending on the circumstances of a particular case."
-The main factors, derived from the seven equitable factors used in the pre-1991 analysis, by which courts determine whether expenses are "significant" are: (a) whether the non-party actually has an interest in the outcome of the case; (b) whether the non-party can bear the costs; and, in some courts, (c) whether the underlying litigation is of public importance.
-114
+It is still within the court's discretion, however, to determine which costs are "significant" 112-"a term that readily lends itself to myriad interpretations depending on the circumstances of a particular case."
+113 The main factors, derived from the seven equitable factors used in the pre-1991 analysis, by which courts

+(6) the extent to which the producing party must conduct a privilege or responsiveness review; and (7) the reasonableness of the costs of production.